-I've found podcasts a good way to spend your time when you're stuck in traffic - here's a list of my favorite developer podcasts in alphabetical order :
+I've found podcasts a good way to spend your time when you're stuck in traffic - here's a list of my favourite developer podcasts in alphabetical order :

 - 43 Folders - a productivity podcast, recommended.